Noddyonthemoon/MSRIT-Results-scraper-Fixed/README.md

 </pre>

 <b> Example usage </b> <br>
-Let us take the example where we want to retrieve the results of the students from USN 1 to 10 in Computer Science (CS) branch who joined the college in the year 2018<br>
+Let us take the example where we want to retrieve the results of the students from USN 3 to 12 (3 + 10) in Computer Science (CS) branch who joined the college in the year 2018<br>
 <pre>
-python results_cmd_tool.py -y 18 -b CS -m 10
+python results_cmd_tool.py -y 18 -b CS -m 10 -s 003
 </pre>
 <b>(OR)</b> <br>
 <pre>
-python results_cmd_tool.py --year 18 --branch CS --max 10
+python results_cmd_tool.py --year 18 --branch CS --max 10 --start 003
 </pre>

 # Where can I view the results that were fetched?